Want a New Student in 2019?

 A Reason to Celebrate

 After about 4 years of blood, sweat, tears (and moolah) spent on my son and his inattentive ADHD diagnosis, I FINALLY received accommodations!
-The most common for an ADHD child are sitting close to the teacher, reduce distractions, repeat directions, frequent breaks, extended time on tests and assignments, breaking up assignments and projects into smaller parts and monitoring test response.
+The most common are sitting close to the teacher, reduce distractions, repeat directions, frequent breaks, extended time on tests and assignments, breaking up assignments and projects into smaller parts and monitoring test response.
 Here are 3 simple steps to get them within 6 months (or less).
 Disclaimer, I live in Maryland so I cannot guarantee that this will work for you in another state, but at least you know how to start the process.
 This is a great resource for FEDERAL LAW surrounding special education services.

 3 Quick Steps to Receive Accommodations at School